bmatcuk/terraform-provider-vagrant/README.md

 Vagrantfile must exist when terraform runs or else it will throw an error.
 This option defaults to `.`, ie, the current directory and you may set this value to absolute or relative paths.

+**env** is a map of additional environment variables to pass to the Vagrantfile.
+The environment variables set by the calling process are always passed.

 ### Outputs
 * `ssh_config.#` - SSH connection info.
 Since a Vagrantfile may create multiple